jonascarpay/jonascarpay.github.io/posts/2021-01-28-haskell-project-template.md

 At this point, I should note that by default, **Haskell.nix only sees files that are known to git.**
 They can have changes, but a new file that has not at least been staged is completely invisible to Haskell.nix.
-If you run into issues building or entering the shell, always first make sure that at all relevant files have at least been staged.
+If you run into issues building or entering the shell, always first make sure that all relevant files have at least been staged.

 ## Building